qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. note:: The tools are not enabled if the map view is in geographic coordinates.

-The Advanced Digitizing panel can be open either with a right-click on the toolbar and choose Advanced Digitizing panel or in :menuselection:`View -> Panel -> Advanced Digitizing Panel`.
+The Advanced Digitizing panel can be open either with a right-click on the toolbar and choose Advanced Digitizing panel or in :menuselection:`View --> Panel --> Advanced Digitizing Panel`.

-To start it, enable the panel from the Advanced Digitizing toolbar and click on the |cad| icon.
+Once the panel is visible in the toolbar, to activate the Advanced Digitizing tool just click on the the |cad| icon.

 Concepts
 --------

-The aim advanced digitizing tool is to lock coordinates, lengths and angles to lock the position of the mouse during the adding of new features to the layer.
+The aim of the Advanced Digitizing tool is to lock coordinates, lengths and angles when moving the mouse during the digitalization in the canvas.

 You can also create constraints with relative or absolute reference.
 Relative reference means that the next vertex constraint will be relative to the previous